PinoNoir/cds-design-tokens/README.md

 Project file and folder structure:

 * `/tokens` contains the design token input files (in JSON format)
-* `/build` contains the generated output files (in different formats for the web including: Javascript, CSS, & SCSS)
+* `/build` contains the generated output files (This version is only configured to output SCSS files)
 * `config.json` is the script used to generate the output files

 ## Editing the JSON files